WordPress provides an easy-to-use, powerful and flexible CMS platform to publish information about your business online.

 - 7 – Featured Post Image

-WordPress provides website owners with two content publishing types: WordPress Pages and WordPress Posts.
+WordPress provides users with two content publishing types: Posts and Pages.

-To learn about the differences between using Posts and Pages to publish your content online, see this article:
+To learn about the differences between using Posts and Pages to publish content online, see this tutorial:

-WordPress Posts are the content type that you will mostly use for writing and publishing new content to your website or blog …
+WordPress Posts are what you will mostly use for writing and publishing new content in WordPress …

-Log into your WordPress dashboard, then go to the main navigation menu and click on Posts > Add New…
+Log into your WordPress site, then go to your navigation menu and select Posts > Add New…

-The next step is to add the title of the post and post body content by either typing or pasting your content in …
+You can now start adding your title of the post and content either by typing or pasting your content in …

 WordPress offers both a Visual Editor and an HTML Editor for adding text.